 The Gutenberg rule — is a concept that represents ‘reading gravity’ — which is the western reading habit of reading left to right, top to bottom.
 The diagram shows how the eye would naturally glance in this pattern, ending up on the lower right section of the page – which is a good area to think about placing your call-to-action.

-A well-constructed interface should guide users from one action to the next seamlessly, such as iZettle’s, found below.
-It makes sense to keep your value propositions at the top, followed by a section to learn about features and finish with the logical next step of a demo or purchase.
+A well-constructed interface should guide users from one action to the next seamlessly, such as FreshBooks, found below.
+It makes sense to keep your value propositions at the top, witch quick links to learn about features and finish with the logical next step of a demo or purchase.

 3. Selling points